 Mr. Keith is the President of the Hope Center Foundation.
 He is the former President of Promettre International Ventures, Inc., a closely held investment corporation involved in angel and venture capital financing since 1992.
 Mr. Keith was a co-founder of CompUSA, Inc., and served from 1987-1992 as Executive Vice-President-Finance, Chief Financial Officer, Secretary and Treasurer.

 Stan is also on the board of directors of SharePlus Bank, a publicly traded financial institution where he serves as chairman of the budget committee and is a member of the Audit, ALCO and Technology committees.
 Mr. Keith began his career with Arthur Andersen & Co., an international public accounting firm.
 He is a Certified Public Accountant (Texas), and obtained a Bachelor's of Business Administration (Accounting) from The University of Oklahoma in 1981.

 Dave earned a B.S. in geomechanics from the University of Rochester’s School of Engineering and Applied Science and an M.A. in administrative sciences from George Washington University.
-He attended executive education courses at the Naval Post Graduate School, University of Virginia Darden School of Business and University of North Carolina Kenan-Flagler Business School.

 A native of Jackson, Mississippi, Rear Adm.
 Michael Jabaley graduated with high honors from Vanderbilt University in 1984 with Bachelor of Science in Mathematics and Computer Science, and was commissioned via Officer Candidate School in Newport, Rhode Island.